 Food suppliers are not required to engage with an NPO for redistribution of unsold food suitable for human consumption.

-Prohibition / taxation of sending organic waste landfill
+Prohibition / taxation of sending organic waste to landfill

 Prohibiting / taxing the disposal of organic waste in landfills as a tool for influencing business behavior.